maartene/DCJam2025/docs/NOTES.md

 - ✅ Should not be able to move through enemies.
 - ✅ Unless they are KOd

+## 🍅 Pomodoro 34
+- ✅ Party attacks in LoS
+- ✅ Floors en Ceilings
-❌ Minimap shows only one enemy
+- ✅ Minimap shows all enemies

-❌ regardless if theres LoS
+❌ Minimap shows enemies regardless if theres LoS
+❌ Enemies start moving to play regardless of LoS